yubik-studio/yubik-studio.github.io/README.md

  - Provided the CME Strategic Investment Group with technical due diligence, leading to an early-stage investment in 1QB Information Technologies (1QBit), Vancouver-based startup focused on quantum computing and machine learning.
 I subsequently joined 1QBit as a subject matter expert in finance technology.

- - Initiated a new R&D relationship with the Graduate Program in Financial Engineering at the Stevens Institute of Technology in Hoboken.
+ - Initiated a new R&D relationship between the CME Group Foundation and the Graduate Program in Financial Engineering at the Stevens Institute of Technology in Hoboken.

  - Expanded Match Engine R&D into collaborative projects with Business Intelligence and Research & Product Development, e.g. to study how implied markets could be used to improve liquidity in corn futures at middle and distant expiries.